julienetie/wavefront_v3/documentation.md

 - _or_ create components within the HTML document,  add them as wave components using i.e. [querySelector](#) and [addComponent](#)

 #### View Update
-A view update is performed when you want to:
+A view update _(conceptual)_ is performed when you want to:
 - Insert new elements into the DOM
 - Remove elements from the DOM
 - Add, remove or modify attributes

 Updates should be batched using [write](#) to reduce layout thrashing.
-> Reads and writes should be batched separately using [write](#) and [read](#) and can be used either as standalone functions, as nested functions or promises.
+> Reads and writes should be batched separately using [write](#) and [read](#) and can be used either as standalone functions, nested functions or promises.

+Inital-render and view updates are definitions to prevent developers from treating their applications _React-like_.
+Although you could use Wavefront in a _React-like_ way it's discouraged because:

-It's important to conceptualise initally rendering a page compared to modifying attributes or components because it allows you to create components that:
+Because the Wave Architecure allows developers to create components that:
 - Can easily be updates asynchronously
 - Reduces how often you destroy components that will likely reappear
 - Allows you to modify individual properties and attributes without having to create different versions of a component
 - Requires no caching of the original instance because the process that created it is available in code

-The rules:
+###### Recap
-- The inital-render is the foundation for updates and should be rendered before updating.
+- The inital-render is the foundation for updates and should be rendered before any update is processed.
-- Always wrap DOM updates using [read](#) and [write](#) especially if you are unaware if a change will trigger layout.
+- Always wrap DOM updates using [read](#) and/or [write](#) especially if you are unaware if a change will trigger layout.
-- A single page application only requires one inital-render but the loading of a page or change of route can be considered as a new inital-render.
+- A single page application only requires one inital-render but the loading of a page or change of route can be considered as an inital-render.

+*****

 ```
 @param {string} CMD - A command.